KIHU: Tower collapse

 On March 18, 2020, a 5.7 magnitude earthquake happened near Magna, Utah, southwest of the station's tower.
 The earthquake knocked KMRI off the air, after its tower collapsed.
-Because KIHU used both towers at night to operate directionally, the station will have to file a special temporary authority and likely operate at reduced power until the tower can be rebuilt.
+Because KIHU used both towers at night to operate directionally, the station had to file a special temporary authority and operate at reduced power until the tower could be rebuilt.
 KIHU was running on a generator and operating at reduced power following the earthquake.